thomas1242/Tiger-Zone/README.md

 ## **Architecture/Design Documentation**
 -Include UML
--Activity Diagram Updated?

 ## **Source Code**
 - Code is in C++ and is cointained in 'src'.
 - An implementation with the testable GUI (and no client) is in the 'game_with_GUI' folder.

 ## **Class Descriptions**
+Main
-- Main
+- Highest level.
+- Controls two games, and and Input/Output class.
+- Manages connection with server via TCP socket.
-- Game
+Game
-- Player
+Player
-- Board
+Board
-  -Subclass
+Subclass
-- Deck (only for non-client version)
+Deck (only for non-client version)
+Card
+- Contains edges with terrain types.
+- Is passed from Server->Main->Game->Player->Board.
-- Card
+-
-- Input/Output
+Input/Output
-  -Subclass
+- Utilized by server to store or queue relevant data for server connection
 ## **Compilation and Run Instructions**
 - Client based code
+1. Navigate to Tiger-Zone/src
-..* Compile in any C++ compiler with the -std=c++11 tag.
-I.e. 'g++ -o tiger -std=c++11' ..* Run with
+2. Compile in any C++ compiler with the -std=c++11 tag.
+I.e. 'g++ -o tiger -std=c++11'
+3. Run on a TigerZone Server with the following arguments i.e. './tiger 100.32.100.961 4444 TIGERZONE TEAMH IAMH'
+1. The IP address of the server
+2. The port number of the server
+3. The tournament password
+4. Your username
+5. Your user password

 ### __Official Version__
 #### **Without GUI (client version)**